qige96/7CCSMDLC/docs/report.md

 In this system, smart contracts take the responsibility of storing data and`handling business logic.
 The blockchain platform we use, Ethereum, support multiple language for writing smart contracts, such as Solidity, Vyper, Bamboo, Flint, and so on.
 In this project, we use the JavaScript-like language, Solidity, to implement our smart contracts, because it is currently the most popular development language for Ethereum decentralised applications (Dapp), so that we could easily get support from many useful third party libraries online.

 The contract part in this system has mainly two contract files, corresponding to the two stages in our resources allocation model.
+Below are the simple API design for the two files.
+For the complete code, please refer to Appendix.

+**Contract API for first-stage.sol**

 ```javascript
 // File: FirstStage.sol